georgelza/SNMP-Flink-Source-connector/README.md

     Well this will be first up.
 This will be a standalone Java package, as mentioned above, used to load MIB files into a table structure to be joined with during select statements...
 Guess I will tackle this first... ;)

-    This package will be deployed/run on our **Apache Flink** cluster outputting the data to a designated **Apache Flink** table.

-    This functionality will be created as a second seperate jar file to be located in `./snmp-mib-loader/target/`

 2. Complete the SNMPv3 Auth code.